-Where pupils have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+Where pupils have suffered abuse, neglect and exploitation, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 It is key that staff are aware of how these pupil's experiences can impact on their mental health, behaviour and education.

-If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by following the steps in section 7.9.
+If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by following the steps in section 7.10.